Optimal Allocation with Peer Information: The Complexity of Eliciting Peer Information

-Beyond the direct implications for computation, \Cref{thm:npcomplete} suggests that there is no conceptually simple description of optimal deterministic DIC mechanisms or of how they depend on the underlying environment.
+Beyond the direct implications for computation, \Cref{thm:npcomplete} shows that there is no conceptually simple description of deterministic DIC mechanisms.
 This interpretation rests on the premise that a conceptually simple description would imply an efficient algorithm for finding an optimal deterministic DIC mechanism.
 Unless $P=NP$, however, such an efficient algorithm does not exist.
 Although there is no formal notion of conceptual complexity in the mechanism design literature, computational complexity is arguably the best available proxy.

-The lack of a conceptually simple description of optimal deterministic DIC mechanisms extends to optimal (possibly stochastic) DIC mechanisms for two reasons.\footnote{This claim is about conceptual complexity, not computational complexity (see \Cref{footnote:hart_nisan}).
-The problem of determining an optimal (possibly stochastic) DIC mechanism is solvable in polynomial time by linear programming.
-That said, the number of variables and constraints is exponential in the number of agents.} First, every deterministic DIC mechanisms is extreme, and hence an indispensable candidate for optimality; thus, a description of optimal DIC mechanisms entails a description of deterministic ones.
-Second, as discussed in \Cref{sec:DIC_characterization}, stochastic optimal DIC mechanisms may allocate deterministically on parts of the type space and describing these deterministic parts again entails a description of deterministic DIC mechanisms.
+The complexity of allocating with peer information is in contrast to many allocation problems with independent types.
+There, optimal mechanisms often admit conceptually simple economic descriptions that naturally suggest efficient computational solutions.\footnote{ For example, consider the allocation problem without transfers in \citet{benporath2014}, where the principal can verify agents' types at a cost. \citet{benporath2014} show that optimal mechanisms are characterized by two parameters: a type cutoff and a ``favored'' agent.
+This characterization immediately yields a computationally efficient solution by exhaustive search over the two parameters.
+More generally, \citet{vohra2012optimization} shows how a number of problems with and without transfers correspond to polymatroid optimization problems with respect to reduced-form allocations, which can be solved efficiently via a greedy algorithm.
+See e.g. \citet{cai2012algorithmic} and \citet{alaei2019efficient} for details regarding computation.}